joewiz/xqjson/README.md

 </json>
 ```

-### JSON Object with a pair whose value is an Array
+### JSON object with a pair whose value is an array of objects

 ```json
 {